Waverley, Taranaki: Manutahi-Waitotora statistical area

-Ethnicities were 81.1% European/Pākehā, 27.6% Māori, 2.9% Pacific peoples, 2.7% Asian, and 1.2% other ethnicities (totals add to more than 100% since people could identify with multiple ethnicities).

-The proportion of people born overseas was 7.6%, compared with 27.1% nationally.

-Although some people objected to giving their religion, 50.2% had no religion, 38.2% were Christian, 0.3% were Hindu, 0.2% were Muslim and 2.6% had other religions.
+People could identify as more than one ethnicity.
+The results were 80.6% European (Pākehā); 25.0% Māori; 1.9% Pasifika; 4.6% Asian; 0.3% Middle Eastern, Latin American and African New Zealanders (MELAA); and 2.1% other, which includes people giving their ethnicity as "New Zealander".
+English was spoken by 97.3%, Māori by 6.6%, Samoan by 0.1%, and other languages by 4.0%.
+No language could be spoken by 2.1% (e.g. too young to talk).
+New Zealand Sign Language was known by 0.6%.
+The percentage of people born overseas was 9.2, compared with 28.8% nationally.

+Religious affiliations were 32.5% Christian, 0.3% Hindu, 0.1% Islam, 1.3% Māori religious beliefs, 0.7% Buddhist, 0.7% New Age, and 0.6% other religions.
+People who answered that they had no religion were 54.8%, and 8.8% of people did not answer the census question.

-Of those at least 15 years old, 141 (8.9%) people had a bachelor or higher degree, and 495 (31.2%) people had no formal qualifications.
-The median income was $26,700, compared with $31,800 nationally.
-The employment status of those at least 15 was that 756 (47.6%) people were employed full-time, 228 (14.4%) were part-time, and 63 (4.0%) were unemployed.
+Of those at least 15 years old, 171 (10.7%) people had a bachelor's or higher degree, 903 (56.5%) had a post-high school certificate or diploma, and 528 (33.0%) people exclusively held high school qualifications.
+The median income was $33,900, compared with $41,500 nationally.
+96 people (6.0%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was 696 (43.5%) full-time, 219 (13.7%) part-time, and 54 (3.4%) unemployed.

 Features

-Waverley has a large sawmill which employs around 48 staff.
-The mill is the only major sawmill as far as New Plymouth in the north and Levin in the south.
+Waverley had a large sawmill which employed 65 staff.
+The mill was the only major sawmill as far as New Plymouth in the north and Levin in the south.The mill closed in 2019.
+There is a large hydroponic Lettuce farm operating in Waverley now.

 Waverley has a black sand beach, the colour is due to iron sand deposits.
 The campground at the beach is well used in the summer months, as the beach provides safe surfing.
 Waverley has a number of cafes and coffee shops and is a popular place for tourists to stop for a break before entering the Taranaki region.

 Waverley and surrounding community has a South Taranaki District Council LibraryPlus, which provides a full library service and Council related services.
 These services include being able to register your dog, pay your rates or inquire about obtaining a building permit.
 Other services include a Tot Time for the under 5s and bookclub catering to intermediate and high school age children.
 The LibraryPlus also has three APN computers, offering free internet and Skype to the public.

 Waverley has a small skatepark as well as a playground in the town park that can be seen off the main road that runs through Waverley.
 Also there are well kept tennis courts and on Brassey St there is a small dirt jump track for push bikes.
 The locals call it the BMX track.
 The cave at Waverley's cave beach has collapsed due to erosion.